Program Director: Professor Emmanouil N. Anagnostou

 Concepts of aqueous chemistry, biology, and physics applied in a quantitative manner to environmental problems and solutions.
 Mass and energy balances, chemical reaction engineering.
 Quantitative and fundamental description of water and air pollution problems.
 Environmental regulations and policy, pollution prevention, risk assessment.
 Written and oral reports.

 One credit.
-May be repeated for credit (maximum of 3 credits).
+May be repeated for credit (maximum of three credits).

 Structured review of environmental issues and active debate during class time.
 Presentation of current environmental issues by environmental professionals and experts.